yfilali/graphql-pynamodb/README.md

 ## Limitations

-graphene-pynamodb includes a basic implementation of relationships using sets.
+graphene-pynamodb includes a basic implementation of relationships using lists.
  OneToOne and OneToMany relationships are serialized as a List of the ids and unserialized lazyly.
 The limit for an item's size in DynamoDB is 400KB (see [http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html))
  This means the total "row" size including the serialized relationship needs to fit within 400KB so make sure to use this accordingly.